 A tithe map of 1841 shows a house named at this time as Abbey Field House (Site 03), with associated grounds including a large pond, situated immediately to the south-east of the study area.
-The listing for this property dates it to c 1800, but states that it is thought to have replaced an earlier building.
+The listing for this property dates it to c 1800, but states that it is thought to have replaced an earlier building (Site 31).
 The name 'Abbey' associated with the house and the road to its west, as well as fields within the tithe award, are a result of this land having previously been owned by Dieulacres Abbey in Leek, Staffordshire.
-This area is likely to have been used for agriculture since the mid-thirteenth century when it first became abbey land.
+This area is likely to have been used for agriculture since the midthirteenth century when it first became abbey land.
 The area immediately surrounding the house is depicted as park by the time of the first edition Ordnance Survey (OS) map of 1874, and by the time of the 1898 mapping the majority of field boundaries shown on the tithe had been removed.
 The field boundaries currently located within the study area are twentieth century additions, which are likely to be the result of the park land returning to agricultural use.

-Recommendations were made for evaluation trenching which should target the northern part of the study area, to test for remains of the Roman road (Site 01) or associated features.
-In addition evaluation trenches should be located on the site of the former buildings (Site 06), shown on the tithe.
+Recommendations are made for evaluation trenching, which should include trenches targeting the northern part of the study area to test for remains of the Roman road (Site 33) or associated features and the former buildings (Site 06), shown on the tithe map.